-Moreover, a policy that shifts the composition of foreign-born persons who legally enter the United States - through permanent admissions or guest worker programs - toward the more skilled might have unintended consequences.
-An increase in the supply of foreign-born workers to high-skilled occupations might adversely affect the wage and job opportunities of native-born workers in those fields.
+Moreover, a policy that shifts the composition of foreign-born persons who legally enter the United States-through permanent admissions or temporary worker programs-toward the more skilled might have unintended consequences.
+An increase in the supply of foreign-born workers to high-skilled occupations might adversely affect the wage and job opportunities of native-born workers in those fields and dissuade students from majoring in them.
 Despite the considerable debate that preceded amendments to the professional specialty (H-1B visa) guest worker program made by Congress to increase the arguably inadequate supply of native-born workers qualified to fill information technology jobs, little research has been undertaken to assess the effects of the policy changes on native-born workers.

-Perhaps not surprisingly, in light of the conflicting results of the previously discussed literature, there is no consensus among the few studies that have looked specifically at the impact on high-skilled native-born workers of an increase in the supply of comparable foreign-born workers.
-One researcher tentatively concluded that while allowing into the country H-1B workers with information technology (IT) skills may not depress the wages of U.S. workers in computer-related occupations, the program might adversely affect the group's unemployment rate.
-Another analysis similarly estimated that an increase in temporary and permanent immigrants does not negatively affect the wages of U.S. workers in professional occupations.
-Although a third study determined that H-1B workers in computer programming occupations typically are paid much less than U.S. workers similarly employed in the same state, perhaps the number of H-1B programmers in a given state is not sufficiently large to lower the wages of native-born programmers in a given state.
+Perhaps not surprisingly, in light of the conflicting results of the previously discussed literature, there is no consensus among the few studies that have looked specifically at the impact on highskilled native-born workers of an increase in the supply of comparable foreign-born workers.
+One researcher tentatively concluded that while allowing into the country H-1B workers with information technology (IT) skills may not depress the wages of U.S. workers in computerrelated occupations, the program might adversely affect the group's unemployment rate.
+40 Another analysis similarly estimated that an increase in temporary and permanent immigrants does not negatively affect the wages of U.S. workers in professional occupations.
+41 Although a third study determined that H-1B workers in computer programming occupations typically are paid much less than U.S. workers similarly employed in the same state, 42 perhaps the number of H-1B programmers in a given state is not sufficiently large to lower the wages of native-born programmers in a given state.
 In contrast, yet another empirical study found that an increase in the supply of labor to a particular doctoral field caused by an influx of foreign students reduced the earnings of competing science and engineering Ph.D. students who graduated at about the same time.
-The economist attributed "roughly half of the adverse wage impact of immigration on high-skill labor markets ... to the increased use of low-pay such jobs should exist and that they are there for minorities to fill.
-A sounder and fairer strategy would be one that attempted to provide equal opportunities and incentives to minorities so that they too could move to the higher level sectors of the economy." p.
+The economist attributed "roughly half of the adverse wage impact of immigration on high-skill labor markets ... to the increased use of low-pay postdoctoral appointments [in science and engineering as a way of adjusting to the increase in [labor] supply."43 incentives to minorities so that they too could move to the higher level sectors of the economy." p.
 625 and 626.